 Additionally, most Hong Kong libraries (and some embassy education centers on Hong Kong Island) also offer work spaces.

 Lantau Island doesn’t have any dedicated coworking spaces yet, but there are a handful of digital nomad-friendly cafes that have fast reliable internet, plugs, and best of all- beach views.

 Lamma Island opened its first coworking space, Fa Fa House, in 2017.
 They have fast internet, dedicated workspaces, awesome fresh food on the menu, and a beautiful plant-filled rooftop which is the perfect place for taking breaks from the screen.

 We also recommend trying out Bookworm Cafe, which is one of the coolest spots on Lamma Island and is very work-friendly.

 The internet in Hong Kong is fast- super fast.

-Wifi speeds in Hong Kong are pretty phenomenal, with the average download speed measuring in at 153 Mbps and average upload at 146 Mbps (see Hong Kong’s internet speed test).
+Wifi speeds in Hong Kong are pretty phenomenal, with the average download speed measuring in at 153 Mbps and average upload at 146 Mbps.

 As for mobile internet in Hong Kong:

 SIM cards are readily available and offer strong 4G network coverage throughout the entire country.
-For nomads planning a short term visit in Hong Kong, check out the “Discover Hong Kong” tourist SIMs which give you 5GB of 4G data for 8 days at $20 US.
+For nomads planning a short-term visit in Hong Kong, we recommend these handy unlimited 3G/4G SIM cards which you can pick up at the airport when you arrive.
+They’re valid for 8 days- perfect for those quick city drop-ins!